nhsconnect/Events-Management/pages/messages/overview_supported_events.md

 ### DCH Event Messages

 The following event message are supported by the NEMS but have been defined by Digital Child Health.

-The event message requirements and guidance are on an external page but all generic requirements and guidance outlined within this specification still applies to these DCH events.
+**Note:** The requirements and guidance for these event is hosted on an external page, but all the generic requirements and guidance outlined within this specification still apply to these events.

 | Event | Event Code | Publication API | Subscription API | Date Available |
 |---|---|:---:|:---:|---|